Kirk McKenzie

 Kirk McKenzie (born 9 November 2000) is a Jamaican cricketer.
 In August 2021, he was named in the Jamaica Tallawahs' squad for the 2021 Caribbean Premier League.
 He made his Twenty20 debut on 5 September 2021, for the Jamaica Tallawahs in the 2021 Caribbean Premier League.
 Prior to his Twenty20 debut, he was part of the West Indies' squad for the 2020 Under-19 Cricket World Cup.

+Career

 He made his first-class debut on 1 June 2022, for Jamaica in the 2021–22 West Indies Championship.

+In July 2023, McKenzie was named in a West Indies squad for the first time, being called up for the side's Test match against India.
+In December 2023, McKenzie was again selected in the Test squad for the side's tour of Australia in January 2024.
+In the first innings of the first test, he scored 50 runs against Australia.
+In the second innings he scored 26 runs off 35 balls.